LeMikaelF/proxy-generator/README.md

 		Invoke(args []any) []any
 	}, args []any) (retVals []any) {

-		// here you can inspect and modify arguments before calling proxiedFunc returnValues := method.Invoke(args)
+		// here you can inspect and modify arguments before calling Invoke() returnValues := method.Invoke(args)
 		// here you can inspect and modify return values